Uncover gene modules and their regulatory programs from single-cell data

 Whether module allocation should be performed for each observation in the second data split separately.
 If

-, target genes are allocated into modules on the aggregate sum of squares across all observations in the second data split.- noise_threshold
+FALSE, target genes are allocated into modules on the aggregate sum of squares across all observations in the second data split.- noise_threshold

 Threshold for the best \(R^2\) of a target gene before it gets identified as noise.